grafana/grafana/docs/sources/datasources/influxdb/_index.md

 #### Min time interval

 A lower limit for the auto group by time interval.
 Recommended to be set to write frequency, for example `1m` if your data is written every minute.
 This option can also be overridden/configured in a dashboard panel under data source options.
-It's important to note that this value **needs** to be formatted as a number followed by a valid time identifier, e.g. `1m` (1 minute) or `30s` (30 seconds).
+It's important to note that this value _must_ be formatted as a number followed by a valid time identifier, e.g. `1m` (1 minute) or `30s` (30 seconds).
 The following time identifiers are supported:

 Identifier   | Description
 ------------ | -------------